Kreedo-Education/Data-Transfer/README.md

 ```

-# Note: WebGL build need to be given.
-The build should handle the data transfer with app when being played in the App and as well as with browser when it is being played in the Browser.
-Developer will have to fix all types of error, that are found while testing it.
+# Note: WebGL builds need to be given.
+The build should handle the data transfer with the app when being played in the App and as well as with the browser when it is being played in the Browser.
+The developer will have to fix all types of errors, that are found while testing it.